Olivia Voegtle was a voracious reader from the time she picked up her first chapter book.

 “I love to create all the time,” she said.
 “I write two blogs: one is a poetry blog and the other is just my thoughts on everything I experience in my life—love, loss, success, heartbreak.
 Writing helps me process my emotions and release them.
 I’ve also written innumerable essays for my classes on topics like Shakespeare, racism, love and the Revolutionary War.”

-After earning her Associate in Arts degree, Voegtle is transferring to The Kings College in New York City to complete her bachelor’s degree in English with a focus on Editing.
+After earning her Associate in Arts degree, Voegtle transferred to The Kings College in New York City to complete her bachelor’s degree in English with a focus on Editing.
+She is working on her senior thesis, which will be a small volume of poetry.
 She then plans to work as an editor for small publications, such as literature magazines or art journals, as well as publish a book of poetry.

 “While there are certainly some things beyond your control, others aren’t,” she said.
 “Sign up for classes that interest you, talk to people and care what they say back, sign up for clubs and attend seminars.
 COD is honestly a really vibrant community if you’re willing to try new things and step out of your comfort zone.